proshian/neuroswipe/README.md

 #### SPE that uses the nearest key embedding (My Nearest SPE)

-This method is the same as indiswipe method but uses second derivatives alongside with other features.
+This method is the same as IndicSwipe method but uses second derivatives alongside with other features.

 The computational graph of a `swipe point embedding` is shown in the image below.